Non Sequitur by Wiley Miller for October 14, 2017

 9. Trilobyte photo

-Trilobyte Premium Member over 6 years ago
+Trilobyte Premium Member about 7 years ago

 Actually I thought this was as much in reference to legislation related to guns being discussed after mass shootings as it is to climate change.
 Although I do agree with Wiley’s implication that climate change from human activity is “upon us.”